MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-485-Conditions-Participation-Specialized-Providers/subpart-F-Conditions-Participation-Critical-Access-Hospitals-CAHs/section-485.625.md

 (3) Address patient population, including, but not limited to, persons at-risk; the type of services the CAH has the ability to provide in an emergency; and continuity of operations, including delegations of authority and succession plans.

-(4) Include a process for cooperation and collaboration with local, tribal, regional, State, and Federal emergency preparedness officials' efforts to maintain an integrated response during a disaster or emergency situation, including documentation of the CAH's efforts to contact such officials and, when applicable, of its participation in collaborative and cooperative planning efforts.
+(4) Include a process for cooperation and collaboration with local, tribal, regional, State, and Federal emergency preparedness officials' efforts to maintain an integrated response during a disaster or emergency situation.

 (b) *Policies and procedures.* The CAH must develop and implement emergency preparedness policies and procedures, based on the emergency plan set forth in paragraph (a) of this section, risk assessment at paragraph (a)(1) of this section, and the communication plan at paragraph (c) of this section.
-The policies and procedures must be reviewed and updated at least annually.
+The policies and procedures must be reviewed and updated at least every 2 years.
 At a minimum, the policies and procedures must address the following:

-(1) The provision of subsistence needs for staff and patients, whether they evacuate or shelter in place, include, but are not limited to -
+(1) The provision of subsistence needs for staff and patients, whether they evacuate or shelter in place, include, but are not limited to—

 (i) Food, water, medical, and pharmaceutical supplies;